Together for Wildlife - Goal 5

 Collaboration advances reconciliation with Indigenous governments

 Together for Wildlife First Nations wildlife forum.The Together for Wildlife strategy will create new opportunities to work collaboratively with Indigenous governments to effectively and efficiently deliver wildlife stewardship.
-We will know that our work together is successful when Indigenous rights are recognized by society as foundational to how the Province and Indigenous governments steward wildlife and when Indigenous peoples can meaningfully practise their traditions and customs.
+We will know that our work together is successful when Indigenous rights are recognized by society as foundational to how the province and Indigenous governments steward wildlife and when Indigenous peoples can meaningfully practice their traditions and customs.

-The Province has a special constitutional relationship with Indigenous peoples.
+The province has a special constitutional relationship with Indigenous peoples.
 The Constitution Act, 1982 recognizes and affirms existing Aboriginal and treaty rights.
-Indigenous governments are not stakeholders.

 We commit to the following Actions 18-24 to achieve Goal 5